susanBuck/notes/08_Photoshop/02_The_Basics.md

 ## Goal
-Learn the tools that will be most useful to us as web creators
+Learn the tools that will be most useful to us as web creators.

 ## Agenda

-* Set up your workspace, learn about common tools and all the PS panels
+* Set up your workspace, learn about common tools and all the PS panels.
-* Start implementing a full design, learning lots of tools, tips and tricks along the way
+* Start implementing a full design, learning lots of tools, tips and tricks along the way.
-* Piece apart design into HTML/CSS
+* Piece apart design into HTML/CSS.

 ## Topics covered